 Recipient agrees to waive all claims based on Recipient’s gross negligence or intentional misconduct against SGI and/or Provider in connection with its use of Material, except as may be limited by any law or regulation governing Recipient.
 Recipient agrees to hold harmless SGI and/or Provider from all claims asserted by any third party and any damages arising from the use, storage, or handling of Material by Recipient except to

 the extent any such claim involves gross negligence or intentional misconduct on the part of SGI and/or Provider, except as may be limited by any law or regulation governing Recipient.
+Recipient’s obligation to hold SGI and/or Provider harmless shall be limited in substance by statutes designed to protect and limit the exposure and liability of Recipient as an instrumentality of the State of Indiana (e.g., actions and conditions as to which Institution is immunized by the Indiana Medical Malpractice Act, the Indiana Tort Claims Act, dollar limits stated in such Acts, exemption from punitive damages, and the continued ability to defeat a claim by reason of contributory negligence or fault of the claimant), so that Recipient’s liability to defend, indemnify and hold harmless shall not exceed what might have been its liability to claimant if sued directly by claimant and all appropriate defenses had been raised by Recipient.

+SGI and/or Provider will defend, indemnify and hold harmless Recipient (“Institution”), its affiliated hospitals and institutes, and their trustees, officers, employees, agents, and third parties acting on its/their behalf or with its/their authorization (hereafter collectively referred to as “Indemnitees”) from any and all suits, actions, claims, demands, judgments, costs or liabilities, including attorney’s fees and court costs at the trial and appellate levels, for SGI and/or Provider’s use of the data, results, or materials, including any products or tangible items developed or made therefrom, received from the Recipient Investigator or Recipient.

-This Agreement represents the entire understanding between the parties with respect to its subject matter and may only be changed in a writing signed by both parties.
+This Agreement represents the entire understanding between the parties with respect to its subject matter and may only be changed in writing and signed by both parties.
 This Agreement is not assignable by Recipient; SGI may freely assign this Agreement and any of its rights and obligations hereunder.
 Each individual signing for a corporate entity hereby personally certifies his or her legal authority to bind that entity.

 The term of this Agreement is for a period of one year.
-This Agreement may be terminated by either party by providing ten (10) days notice to the party in writing.
+This Agreement may be terminated by either party by providing ten (10) days notice to the other party in writing.
 Upon the completion of the Recipient Purpose, expiration or termination of this Agreement, Recipient shall destroy or return the Material as requested by SGI.
-If Recipient breaches this Agreement and does not cure such breach within ten (10) days of SGI’s written notice, then Recipient agrees to immediately cease any use of the Material and all related information, at which time all of the Materials and any modifications, extracts and derivatives and related information provided by SGI or developed by Recipient or on Recipient’s behalf will be provided to SGI or entirely destroyed at SGI’s request.
+If Recipient breaches this Agreement and does not cure such breach within thirty (30) days of SGI’s written notice, then Recipient agrees to immediately cease any use of the Material and all related information, at which time all of the Materials and any modifications, extracts and derivatives and related information provided by SGI or developed by Recipient or on Recipient’s behalf will be provided to SGI or entirely destroyed at SGI’s request.
 The provisions of Sections 4, 6, 7, 8, 9, 10 and 11 shall survive any expiration or termination of this Agreement.